Giskard-AI/giskard/python-client/docs/reference/models/index.rst

 Models
 ============

+Currently we only support ML models from: :code:`sklearn`, :code:`catboost`, :code:`pytorch`, :code:`tensorflow` and :code:`huggingface`.
-We provide a :class:`~.giskard.Model` class that automatically wraps your ML model with the correct wrapper among:
+We provide a factory method :class:`~.giskard.wrap_model` that automatically wraps your ML model with the correct wrapper among:

 - :class:`~giskard.SKLearnModel`
 - :class:`~giskard.CatboostModel`
 - :class:`~giskard.PyTorchModel`
 - :class:`~giskard.TensorFlowModel`
 - :class:`~giskard.HuggingFaceModel`
-- :class:`~giskard.CloudpickleBasedModel` (abstract class in case of fall-back).

-.. autoclass:: giskard.Model

-   .. automethod:: __new__
+.. autofunction:: giskard.wrap_model

 These are our predefined model wrappers: